Marconiusiii/OhCraps/README.md

 	• BetCodes: '11', 'e'
 9. Hop Bets - Betting on specific outcomes of the dice; hopping the 4s is betting that the dice roll 3, 1 or 2, 2, etc.
 	• Bet Codes: 'h4', 'h5', 'h6', 'h7', 'h8', 'h9', 'h10'
+	• 'h6e' and 'h8e' will allow you to hop only the easy outcomes for the 6 and 8.
 10. Hop the Easies - Placing a bet on all the easy way Hop Bets.
 	• Bet Code: 'hez'
 11. World - Also known as the Whirl Bet, this places a bet across the Horn and the Any 7.